the-pudding/pop-love-songs/src/data/gpt-prompt.md

 [performer, song, justification, love_song_subtype_label]

+The justification is a short snippet explaining why the song best fits in the chosen category.

-love_song_subtype_label labels comes from these love song subtype definitions:
+love_song_subtype_label labels comes from these love song subtype definitions (if it fits multiple definitions, choose the most suitable one):

 "Serenade": A song directed at someone the singer loves, expressing their deep affection, undying love, infatuation, or praising someone as a soulmate.